i-agrawal/machine-learning/matrices/README.md

             │ 3*1 + 1*1 │     │ 3*m + 1*b │
             └           ┘     └           ┘

-      thats right, this is how matrix multiplication is tied in with machine learning.
+      this multiplication calulates the y = mx + b formula we wrote. thats right, this is how matrix multiplication is tied in with machine learning.
 It even works in more dimensions like 3D.